jok4/Snake/README.md

 ### Discription:
   When the code is run a window with a moving snake and an apple appears.
   The user can control the snake with the arrow keys and/or the WASD keys.
-  When the snake colides with the apple the score increases by one.
+  If the snake colides with the apple the score increases by one.
+  If the snake collides with itself, GAME OVER!

 ### Running Code:
   Install an up-to-date python package.